 There are tables set up in the temple grounds, and since early in the morning monks and lay employees prepare a small free refreshment: bamboo or seasonal fruit juice, fruit, rice and tea.
 Everyone can taste it.
 Again, there are no restrictions or regulations.
 You can visit any temple on this day.
 You can walk around and take pictures.
 However, your visit should be short and quiet.

 Since early in the morning you can hear the sounds of the wooden knockers used by monks, songs and prayers.
 That keeps in mind not to disturb those who want to take part in the festivities.
-Due to the large number of visitors, benches or chairs are placed outside so that everyone can sit down.
+Due to a large number of visitors, benches or chairs are placed outside so that everyone can sit down.

 Also, that day you can order a prayer or simply enter your name on a piece of paper.
 The card will be hung by temple staff on lanterns hanging over the temple.
 This is to guarantee happiness and success.
 This service is paid and quite expensive (about 12,5$), but it is one of the temple’s methods of earning money.

 We have spent a Buddha’s Birthday at the Donghaksa Temple in Gongju.
-More about visit in that place, I will write in my next post.
+More about the visit in that place, I will write in my next post.

 Lotus Lantern Festival 2020